Content warning: this article references self-harm and suicide prevention.

 This exam period we want to make sure you’ve got the support you need in place so you can look after your wellbeing while sitting your exams and assessments.
 If you need any tips on how to support a friend, we have six tips to help a stressed out friend and how to start a conversation about mental health, if you feel that someone is dealing with more than exam stress or is finding things particularly hard.
 This blog we’re focussing on how you can look after yourself, and each other, this exam season – read on to find out more.

 Feeling part of a community can provide a huge boost to your wellbeing.
 This exam period we want to encourage you to look out for each other and remember how far a small act of kindness can go.
 Whether it’s taking an extra five minutes to check in on your housemates or starting a conversation with a friend about how they’re feeling – it all counts towards feeling part of our community.

-Our content ambassador, Georgia, recently shared her experiences about the value of communication and community – check it out for some great advice.
+Our student content creator, Georgia, shared her experiences of the value of communication and community – check it out for some great advice.

 Take a break

 Scheduling in study breaks – and making sure you take them! – can support you to achieve your goals in the long-run.
 It’s important to find the time for the things you enjoy, even during the exam period.
 Need some break-time inspiration?
 Get inspired with more ideas for ways to take a break.

 When it comes to your wellbeing, a small action can make a big difference.
 Our six ways to wellbeing are designed to help you make positive changes to keep feeling good and living well at anytime, but during exams you might find the following especially useful:

 Connect with others: Feeling close to and valued by others is key to our happiness.
 Even when you’re busy revising and working remember to catch up with friends and family.